Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: Runtime lower bounds

-\begin{lem} For any $j\in [\ell], i\in N'_{H}(j)$ the edges of $N$ which have both end-points in the vertical secondary gadget $VS_{i,j}$ satisfies the ``in-out'' property.
-Hence, $VS_{i,j}$ uses up weight of at least $B$ from the budget. \end{lem} \begin{proof} Looking at the demand pairs in $\mathcal{D}$ of Type I, we observe that \begin{itemize} \item $VS_{i,j}(s_1)$ is the source of some demand pair whose other end-point lies outside of $VS_{i,j}$ \item $VS_{i,j}(s_2)$ is the source of some demand pair whose other end-point lies outside of $VS_{i,j}$ \item $VS_{i,j}(t_1)$ is the target of some demand pair whose other end-point lies outside of $VS_{i,j}$ \item $VS_{i,j}(t_2)$ is the target of some demand pair whose other end-point lies outside of $VS_{i,j}$ \end{itemize} Since $N$ is a solution of the \bidsn instance, it follows that there is a path starting at $VS_{i,j}(s_1)$ which must leave the gadget $VS_{i,j}$, i.e., $VS_{i,j}(s_1)$ can reach either a 0-vertex or a 3-vertex.
+\begin{claim} For any $j\in [\ell], i\in N'_{H}(j)$ the edges in $N$ which have both end-points in the horizontal secondary gadget $\VS_{i,j}$ satisfy the in-out property.
+Hence, $\VS_{i,j}$ uses up weight of at least $B$ from the budget. \end{claim} \begin{proof} Looking at the demand pairs in $\mathcal{D}$ of Type I, we observe that \begin{itemize} \item $\VS_{i,j}(s_1)$ is the source of some demand pair whose other end-point lies outside of $\VS_{i,j}$, \item $\VS_{i,j}(s_2)$ is the source of some demand pair whose other end-point lies outside of $\VS_{i,j}$, \item $\VS_{i,j}(t_1)$ is the target of some demand pair whose other end-point lies outside of $\VS_{i,j}$, \item $\VS_{i,j}(t_2)$ is the target of some demand pair whose other end-point lies outside of $\VS_{i,j}$. \end{itemize} Since the network $\big(V(G^*),N\big)$ is a solution of the \bidsn instance, it follows that there is a path in $N$ starting at $\VS_{i,j}(s_1)$ which must leave the gadget $\VS_{i,j}$, i.e., $\VS_{i,j}(s_1)$ can reach either a $0$-vertex or a $3$-vertex.
 The other three conditions of \autoref{defn-in-out} follow by similar reasoning.
-By \autoref{lem:macro-uniqueness-gadget}, it follows that the edges of $N$ which have both endpoints in $VS_{i,j}$ use up weight of at least $B$ from the budget. \end{proof}
+By \autoref{lem:macro-uniqueness-gadget}, it follows that the edges in $N$ which have both endpoints in $\VS_{i,j}$ use up weight of at least $B$ from the budget. \end{proof}

-Analogous lemmas hold also for horizontal secondary gadgets and main gadgets: \begin{lem} For any $i\in [\ell], j\in N'_{H}(i)$ the edges of $N$ which have both end-points in the horizontal secondary gadget $HS_{i,j}$ satisfies the ``in-out'' property.
-Hence, $HS_{i,j}$ uses up weight of at least $B$ from the budget. \end{lem}
+Analogous claims hold also for vertical secondary gadgets and main gadgets: \begin{claim} For any $i\in [\ell], j\in N'_{H}(i)$ the edges in $N$ which have both end-points in the vertical secondary gadget $\HS_{i,j}$ satisfy the in-out property.
+Hence, $\HS_{i,j}$ uses up weight of at least $B$ from the budget. \end{claim}

-\begin{lem} For every $i,j$ such that $i-j\in E^*_H$ the edges of $N$ which have both end-points the main gadget $M_{i,j}$ satisfies the ``in-out'' property.
-Hence, $M_{i,j}$ uses up weight of at least $B$ from the budget. \end{lem}
+\begin{claim} For every $i,j$ such that $ij\in E^*_H$ the edges in $N$ which have both end-points in the main gadget $\M_{i,j}$ satisfy the in-out property.
+Hence, $\M_{i,j}$ uses up weight of at least $B$ from the budget. \end{claim}